MotherDuck-Open-Source/sql-tutorial/intro-sql-2.md

-# 2. Learn to quack SQL with DuckDB: Joins and Subqueries
+# 2. Learn to quack SQL with DuckDB: Group by, Joins and Subqueries

-## Understanding SQL Joins
-In SQL, a Join operation allows you to combine rows from two or more tables based on a related column between them.
-This is incredibly useful when you need to pull together related information that is stored in different tables.

-### Example Tables
+## Example Tables
 Let's start with two datasets:

 - {Download}`birds.csv<./data/birds.csv>`: a list of measurements of individuals of different bird species